Italian school of algebraic geometry: Advent of topology

-Collapse of the school
+Declining influence

 In the earlier years of the Italian school under Castelnuovo, the standards of rigor were as high as most areas of mathematics.
 Under Enriques it gradually became acceptable to use somewhat more informal arguments instead of complete rigorous proofs, such as the "principle of continuity" saying that what is true up to the limit is true at the limit, a claim that had neither a rigorous proof nor even a precise statement.
-At first this did not matter too much, as Enriques's intuition was so good that essentially all the results he claimed were in fact correct, and using this more informal style of argument allowed him to produce spectacular results about algebraic surfaces.
+Despite this, many of Enriques' claims turned out to be correct, and he was able to produce spectacular results about algebraic surfaces.
 Unfortunately, from about 1930 onwards under Severi's leadership the standards of accuracy declined further, to the point where some of the claimed results were not just inadequately proved, but were incorrect.
 For example, in 1934 Severi claimed that the space of rational equivalence classes of cycles on an algebraic surface is finite-dimensional, but Mumford (1968) showed that this is false for surfaces of positive geometric genus, and in 1946 Severi published a paper claiming to prove that a degree-6 surface in 3-dimensional projective space has at most 52 nodes, but the Barth sextic has 65 nodes.

 Severi did not accept that his arguments were inadequate, leading to some acrimonious disputes as to the status of some results.

-From about 1950 to 1980 there was considerable effort to salvage as much as possible, and convert it into the rigorous algebraic style of algebraic geometry set up by Weil and Zariski.
-In particular in the 1960s Kodaira and Shafarevich and his students rewrote the Enriques classification of algebraic surfaces in a more rigorous style, and also extended it to all compact complex surfaces, while in the 1970s Fulton and MacPherson put the classical calculations of intersection theory on rigorous foundations.
+By the 1940s the international mathematical community had begun to doubt the foundations of the Italian school's reasoning, and ideas such as intersection multiplicity, which had been around for several decades, began to be disputed.
+Algebraic geometry began to evolve in a new direction, following the ideas of Weil and Zariski, who developed new foundations based on the commutative algebra of Krull and Noether.
+In particular in the 1960s Kodaira and Shafarevich and his students rewrote the Enriques classification of algebraic surfaces, and also extended it to all compact complex surfaces, while in the 1970s Fulton and MacPherson put the classical calculations of intersection theory on rigorous foundations.